metal-toolbox/audito-maldito/README.md

 audito-maldito reads input data from named pipes (FIFOs).
 It expects these data sources to be specified using the following arguments:

-- `-auditd-log-file-path` - The file path to a named pipe that produces Linux auditd events (i.e., events from "/var/log/audit/audit.log")
+- `-auditd-pipe-path` - The file path to a named pipe that produces Linux auditd events (i.e., events from "/var/log/audit/audit.log")
-- `-sshd-log-file-path` - The file path to a named pipe that produces OpenSSH sshd logs
+- `-sshd-pipe-path` - The file path to a named pipe that produces OpenSSH sshd logs

 #### Required files